 Trading Standards advice is to never agree to work that is instigated as a result of a cold call or via a leaflet drop.

 You should obtain at least 3 written quotes from reputable businesses or traders who are either members of the Hampshire County Council Buy With Confidence scheme or a recognised trade association.
+Members of the Buy With Confidence scheme are fully audited to ensure their trading practices are legal, honest and fair.
+All members have been checked for trustworthiness and compliance with consumer protection laws.

 If you enter into a contract costing more than £42 at a place other than the business premises of the trader (for example at your home or place of work) you generally have fourteen days to change your mind and cancel the contract.
 The trader is required by law to provide you with certain pre contract information including a cancellation form.
 Work should not normally commence until the fourteen days has passed, except at your express request made in writing.